BrownNPC/simple-ecs/README.md

 ```
 The storage struct also has a bitset (like an array of boleans)

-each bit in the bitset corresponds to an entity
+Each bit in the bitset corresponds to an entity.
-by setting the bit on the bitset, we can keep
+By setting the bit on the bitset, we can keep
-a record of whether an entity has the component added to it
+a record of whether an entity has the component added to it.

 The pool also has its own bitset that tracks which entities are alive
 you dont need to worry about how the pool works, just know that the
-pool is responsible for creating and deleting entities
+pool is responsible for creating and deleting entities.

 ## Now here is an example:
 ```go